predictionmachines/InteractiveDataDisplay/docs/markers.md

 The rules are:

 - each table row is a single marker to be rendered;
-- total number of rows is the maximum length of the arrays;
+- all arrays should be of same length;
-- the shorter arrays are appended with `undefined` to have the maximum length, e.g. the `data.y` will be appended to `[0.0, 0.01, 0.04, undefined]`;
+- total number of rows is the length of the arrays;
-- the scalar values are considered as an array of the maximum length where all elements equal to the given scalar value, e.g. the `data.color` will be transformed to `["blue", "blue", "blue", "blue"]`.
+- the scalar values are considered as an array with length equal to the number of rows, where all elements equal to the given scalar value, e.g. the `data.color` will be transformed to `["blue", "blue", "blue"]`.

 Value of the property `data.shape` determines the structure of the `data` and the rendering algorithm.
 There are possible shapes available in the basic IDD packacge, but still it is possible to add custom shapes.